 Some months ago, I had conversations with some researchers to propose them a graduate project proposal that could be done within the scope of a PhD.
-Being aware that my experimental chemical-physicist training might not be sufficient to achieve such a project, I have finally chosen to strengthen my theoretical skills by following an advanced master program in condensed matter physics before going for postgraduate research.
-For this reason, I have abandoned this proposal.
-I have chosen to publish it here, as it may give ideas to other students or young researchers.
+I have been admitted at the University of Manchester to carry out this project under the supervision of Prof Sir Andre K. Geim and Prof Irina V. Grigorieva.
+I have decided to publish this proposal here, as it may give ideas to other students.

 Controlling photons and charge carriers interactions in graphene sheets with halide perovskite layers